Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 Unique Homestays offer just that – a selection of luxury stays in The Cotswolds that offer something just a little bit different.
 A favourite has to be Little Red Lock near Banbury, a converted forge situated on the side of the Oxford Canal which offers kayaks to make the most of the watery location.
 There’s a wooden hot tub to relax in – surrounded by fields and the odd narrow boat passing by.
 Inside are all the country charms you’d hope for in a rural escape, from a cosy Aga, to stuffed Chesterfields, woodburning stove and characterful beamed bedrooms.

-The Fish Hotel (main pic)
+The Fish Hotel

-The Fish Hotel near Broadway is a quirky collection of ‘hotel houses and huts’ nestled in a hillside within a 400-acre private estate of prime Cotswolds countryside.
+The Fish Hotel near Broadway is a quirky collection of ‘hotel houses, huts and treehouses’ nestled in a hillside within a 400-acre private estate of prime Cotswolds countryside.
 Choose from luxury Shepherds Huts to incredible treehouse retreats in the woods, or the estate’s farmhouse which sleeps up to 13.
 Wherever you choose to lay your head, residents can dine at ‘Hook’, the estate’s seafood restaurant, or enjoy a cocktail or two in the cosy bar.
 There are bikes to hire, clay pigeon shooting drives as well as Broadway and the surrounding countryside right on your doorstep for antiques hunting and rural walks.

 Le Manoir Aux Quat' Saison